 Proof of age and identification.
 A list of acceptable forms of identification is available from any Department office upon request.

-Asbestos training certificates indicating that the applicant has successfully completed the applicable initial and refresher training requirements specified by 454 CMR 28.05(2), 28.05(4)(d) through (g), or 454 CMR 28.05(5).
+Asbestos training certificates indicating that the applicant has successfully completed the applicable initial and refresher training requirements specified by 454 CMR 28.05(2), 28.05(4)(c) through (f), or 454 CMR 28.05(5).
 Where the Department or the asbestos licensing agency of another state has previously licensed the applicant in the applicable discipline, only those certificates for training that has been received since the effective date of the most recently issued Asbestos Consultant License need be presented.
 Legible copies of asbestos training certificates may be presented as evidence of successful completion of the required training, except that the training certificate for the most recently received training must be an original.
 DLS License cards must be presented as documentation of past Licensure.
-The Director may, at his or her discretion, require the applicant to produce further evidence of having fulfilled the applicable training or Licensing requirements of this subsection, 454 CMR 28.07(5)(b) (1 through 4),
+The Director may, at his or her discretion, require the applicant to produce further evidence of having fulfilled the applicable training or Licensing requirements of this subsection, 454 CMR 28.07(5)(b)1 through 4.

 Documentation of fulfillment of applicable experience requirements, as set forth in 454 CMR 6.07(5)(b)1 through 4, above.